 Nothing is worse than being bothered by flying pests.
-It can make life miserable for you….and your chickens!
-That’s why this article is about my top 6 ways to keep flies, gnats, and mosquitoes off your chickens so you AND they can enjoy time outside!
+It can make life miserable for you….and, yes, even your chickens!
+Here 6 ways to keep mosquitoes, flies, and gnats off your chickens so you AND they can enjoy time outside!

-I’ve shown you how to keep flies out of your coop, but as your flock plays in their run or tractor, or free ranges, you might notice them shaking their heads quite a bit and looking somewhat miserable, particularly on humid days.
+I’ve shown you how to keep flies out of your chicken coop, true enough.
+But as your flock plays in their run or tractor, or free ranges, you might notice them shaking their heads quite a bit and looking somewhat miserable, particularly on humid days.

 You might even hear some annoyed clucks and squawks.

-It’s possible your flock is being annoyed by gnats, flies, mosquitoes, no see ums, and the like – and it can have an impact on their health.
+It’s possible your flock is being annoyed by mosquitoes, gnats, flies, and the like – and it can impact their health.

 Why flying insects can cause health problems in your backyard chickens

-The extra energy spent constantly moving to keep bugs off also can cause your chickens to lose weight and experience heat stress since they’re physically uncomfortable.
+The extra energy spent constantly moving to keep bugs off can cause your chickens to lose weight and experience heat stress.
+Not to mention they are physically uncomfortable.

-Citronella is safe for chickens, and I’m sure I don’t have to tell you how great it is at keeping bugs away – particularly mosquitoes.
+Citronella is safe for chickens.
+I’m sure I don’t have to tell you how great it is at keeping bugs away – particularly mosquitoes.
+Yes!
+It will repel mosquitoes.

 Each year about this time, I put a few potted citronella plants in the coop.
 They look great, keep the air smelling fresh, and help keep mosquitoes from bothering the hens.